What is the School's remote learning provision?

 What is the Bring Your Own Device (BYOD) Scheme?

-From October 2020 students in Years 8, 9, 10, 12 and 13 will be required to bring a device to school everyday to support their learning.
-Year 7 will join the scheme in January 2021.
-Students are able to purchase a Chromebook through the schools Edde scheme or source their own Chromebook.
+All students are required to bring a Chromebook to school every day to support their learning.
+Students are able to purchase a Chromebook through the school's easy4u scheme or source their own Chromebook.
 Sixth Form students may also purchase a Chromebook or can source a device of their choosing.

 Further information on the BYOD scheme can be found on the BYOD page of the website.